collegeman/php-tent-client/README.md

     $entity = "https://collegeman.tent.is";
     $request = new TentIO_App($entity, $_SESSION[$entity]['app']);

 The next step is to have the user log in, authorizing your app.
-Authentication begins by sending the user to his Tent.io server to login:
+Authentication begins by redirecting the user to his Tent server to login:

     $url = $app->getLoginUrl();
     header('Location: $url');